-Below are the top dual system computer cases for setting a dual-system PC for gaming plus work.
+Below are the top dual-system computer cases for setting up a dual-system PC for gaming plus work.

 [Solid Build, Dual System Kit Included, Affordable, Water Cooling Ready, Good Airflow]

-Phanteks Enthoo Mini XL DS is probably the best dual system case you can get for building a dual system PC.
+Phanteks Enthoo Mini XL DS is probably the best dual-system case you can get for building a dual-system PC.
 It is an upgraded version of the Phanteks Enthoo Mini XL case with all the issues sorted out.
 It is a Super Micro Tower case, which is a unique form factor.
 The case can support Micro ATX and Mini ITX motherboard simultaneously, which means you can run two systems independently of each other.
 The case is quite enormous and has good airflow.
 It comes with plenty of fan mount points at all locations, and two 140mm fans at the front and one 120mm at the rear come included with the case.
 The fan speed can be controlled using the PWM Hub, included with the computer case.
-There are separate I/O ports and power switches for each system, and they include two USB 3.0 ports and Audio port.
+There are separate I/O ports and power switches for each system, and they include two USB 3.0 ports and an Audio ports.